 Keywords: General Practice, Digital Rectal Examination, Prostate Cancer, Primary Care, Early diagnosis

-Introduction
+Background

 Prostate cancer is the most common cancer amongst men with 41 736 cases diagnosed in the UK in 2011.
 Over the last 35 years, the incidence of prostate cancer has more than tripled, though much of this increase is likely to be due to the increasing use of prostate specific antigen (PSA) blood tests.
 The mortality rate from prostate cancer in the UK is falling after reaching a peak in the 1990s, but in 2012, over 10 000 men died of prostate cancer.
 Survival from prostate cancer is relatively good with a five-year survival rate of 85% (1).